Creating & Managing Vaults

 - Click Save.

-The new value takes effect immediately for all workflows and connectors that reference this secret.
+The new value takes effect immediately for all workflows and connectors that reference this vault.
 Running workflow instances that already retrieved the old value are unaffected; only new retrievals get the updated value.

 - Click Delete.

-- Review the list of resources that reference this secret.
-Deleting a secret that is in use will cause those workflows or connectors to fail.
+- Review the list of resources that reference this vault.
+Deleting a vault that is in use will cause those workflows or connectors to fail.

 - Confirm deletion.

-Deleted secrets cannot be recovered.
-Create a new secret if you need to restore access.
+Deleted vaults cannot be recovered.
+Create a new vault if you need to restore access.

 Key Rotation